cliffeby/chgdetectionV001/README.md

-# chgdetectionV001
-Angular Change Detection Blog
-Complex Object Change Detection in Angular
+# Complex Object Change Detection in Angular

 I’m working on an Angular app that has several parent-child components.
 Things were going well using the @Input() and @Output() decorators to pass data between components.
 My data object increased in complexity when I started using Angular Material tables to display my data.
 Suddenly, I was getting inconsistent behavior in the view.
 Sometimes data were updated; other times partially, or not at all.